bqle/monkeysweeper/README.md

 ## Help

-The program may only work for MacOS.
+The jar file may only work for MacOS.
 If it does not work for you, you can open the project in an editor of choice, and run the Game class.

 ## Demo